-Get started · Cloudflare Pages docs
+Get started

 While every Cloudflare Pages site receives a custom subdomain during deployment, you may also wish to point custom domains (or subdomains) to your site.
 To do this, select the Custom domains section in your site dashboard.

 Select Set up a domain, provide the domain that you would like to serve your Cloudflare Pages site on and select Continue.
-Depending on the domain, you will need to configure nameservers or add a custom CNAME record to point the domain to your Cloudflare Pages site.

 Configure nameservers

-Configure your nameservers to point to Cloudflare's name servers.
+example.com) with your Pages project, configure your nameservers to point to Cloudflare’s nameservers.
 If your nameservers are successfully pointed to Cloudflare, Cloudflare will proceed by creating a CNAME record for you.

 Add a custom CNAME record

 If you do not want to point your nameservers to Cloudflare, you can still use a custom CNAME record to use a single domain with Cloudflare Pages.
-You can configure your DNS settings in the DNS section of the Cloudflare dashboard.
+After logging into your DNS provider, add a CNAME record for your desired subdomain; for example,

+shop.example.com.
+This record should point to your custom Pages subdomain; for example,

 |Type